(Disclosure: Some of the links below may be affiliate links)

 - Food and beverages: 738 CHF.
 This one is quite insane!
 I do not understand how people would spend so much on food.
 Last year, we spent 300 CHF per month on food and beverages.
 On food and drink, we spend less than half the average!

 - Hotels and restaurants: 584 CHF.
-Even though we went on a honeymoon and paid twice the flights to China, we only spent about 500 CHF per month on Hotels and restaurants.
-And I was thinking we were spending too much.
+Even though we went on a honeymoon and paid twice for the flights to China, we only spent about 500 CHF per month on Hotels and restaurants.
+And I thought we were spending too much.
 We are still lower than the average!

 - Clothing: 210 CHF.
 Unfortunately, I do not have the exact number here.
 For many things my wife is buying, I am putting them under the Shopping category.
 But even if we put the clothing and shopping categories together, we are still below that.
 We are probably spending around 150 CHF per month.
 We can probably do better on that one!

 - Housing and energy: 1476 CHF.
 On that account, we are good.
 But we are not much lower than the average.
 We are spending 1247 CHF per month for rent and about 80 CHF per month for energy.
 Our housing bill is about 150 CHF lower than the average.

 - Health: 244 CHF.
 It seems that we are quite lucky with that one!
 We only spent about 55 CHF per month last year on health costs.
 Our health bill is pretty good!
 Our health expenditures are four times lower than the average.

 - Transport: 770 CHF.
-We mostly drive our car, and it seems that it is doing an excellent job at keeping us under the average, with only 438 CHF per month.
+We mostly drive our car, and it seems it is doing an excellent job at keeping us under the average, with only 438 CHF per month.
 That is about 40% less than the average!

 - Communication: 188 CHF.
-This average is quite close to our monthly expenses of 146 CHF per month.
-However, this year, I have been able to reduce our internet bill by 20 CHF per month.
+This average is quite close to our monthly expenses of 146 CHF.
+However, this year, I have reduced our internet bill by 20 CHF per month.
 So I may be able to reduce that amount further!
 We will see at the end of the year!
 So we are slightly under average!